Mark Loram: 1994 to 1999

+2000 to 2009

 Loram became the Speedway World Champion in 2000 despite not winning any of the Grand Prix meetings held that year, the only rider to ever do so.
 However he was the only rider to reach the semi-finals in all six meetings which along with runner-up placings in the opening two rounds in the Czech Republic and Sweden as well as a third in Britain in Round 4 gave him enough points to secure his first and only world title.
-Loram scored 102 points over the six rounds to defeat 1996 champion Billy Hamill (who won the Czech Republic and European GP's) on 95 and defending champion Tony Rickardsson (who won in Poland) on 94.
+Loram scored 102 points over the six rounds to defeat 1996 champion Billy Hamill on 95 and defending champion Tony Rickardsson on 94.
 Loram's win saw him become the 7th British rider to win speedway's ultimate individual prize.
+He would remain a Grand Prix rider until the end of the 2004 season.

+Loram won a third British Speedway Championship in 2001 and won the Knockout Cup with Peterborough Panthers during the 2001 Elite League speedway season.
+He won another Knockout Cup with Eastbourne Eagles the following year.
+After two seasons with Eastbourne he joined the Arena Essex Hammers for 2004 and 2005 seasons.

-Loram has also been British Champion three times, in 1997, 1999 and 2001.
-In March 2007 Loram broke his thigh and dislocated his arm whilst riding in the opening fixture of the Elite League season for the Ipswich Witches.
+In March 2007, Loram broke his thigh and dislocated his arm whilst riding in the opening fixture of the Elite League season for the Ipswich Witches.
 This ended his involvement in the sport for 2007, and he was unable to ride in 2008 and 2009.
 On 17 December 2009, Loram officially announced his retirement from speedway.